Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Evaluation of emission latency

-The TEL represents the user-perceived latency in a real application, unlike the algorithmic latency introduced by lookahead frames in the encoder.
-Although some previous works investigated the endpoint latency in voice search and assistance tasks~\cite{li2020towards,sainath2020streaming}, we focus here on the emission latency for \textit{every} token because we are interested in long-form speech applications, as in lectures and meetings.
+Unlike the algorithmic latency introduced by lookahead frames in the encoder, the token emission latency (TEL) represents the user-perceived latency in a real application~\cite{shangguan2021dissecting}.
+Although some previous works investigated the endpoint latency corresponding the last token in voice search and assistance tasks~\cite{li2020towards,sainath2020streaming,shangguan2021dissecting}, we mainly focus here on the \textit{per-token} emission latency because we are interested in long-form speech applications, as in lectures and meetings.

 Following~\cite{inaguma2020streaming}, we define the TEL as the difference in timing between the reference and predicted boundaries.
 To obtain the reference token boundaries, we perform forced alignment with Kaldi.
-The predicted boundaries in an utterance are obtained from the input timesteps at which monotonic attention in MoChA is activated, i.e., $\{j|z_{i,j}=1\}_{i=1,\ldots,U}$.
+The predicted boundaries in an utterance are obtained from the input timesteps at which monotonic attention in MoChA is activated, {\ie}, $\{j|\zij=1\}_{i=1,\ldots,U}$.
 The TEL of the $i$-th token in the $n$-th utterance, $\Delta_{n,i}$, is calculated as

-where $\hat{\rm{b}}_{i}^{n}$ and ${\rm b}_{i}^{n}$ are the $i$-th predicted and reference boundaries respectively, in the $n$-th utterance.
+where $\hat{\rm{b}}_{i}^{n}$ and ${\rm b}_{i}^{n}$ are the $i$-th predicted and reference boundaries, respectively, in the $n$-th utterance.
 We do not include the $\langle$eos$\rangle$ token for TEL calculation.
 A negative latency can be observed for some tokens because of premature boundary detection.
-To match the lengths of a hypothesis and the corresponding reference, we apply teacher forcing.
-However, the WER is reported here according to beam search decoding using the same model.
-In the following, we report the median (\textit{PT@50}) and $90$th (\textit{PT@90}) percentile values of the corpus-level TEL distributions.
+To match the lengths of a hypothesis and the corresponding reference when calculating the TEL, we apply teacher forcing by conditioning the decoder on the ground-truth transcript.
+However, the WER is reported with beam search decoding using the same model.
+Therefore, the TEL is a \textit{corpus-level} latency metric.
+In the following, we report the median (\textit{PT@50}) and 90th (\textit{PT@90}) percentile values of the corpus-level TEL distributions.

+We also evaluate the TEL of CTC.
+In this case, we perform forced alignment and use the most plausible alignment path to calculate the TEL.